 On May 18, 1980, Washington’s Mount St. Helens awoke from 120 years of dormancy and erupted, sending volcanic ash into the atmosphere and depositing it in 11 states.
-It was difficult to imagine at the time that any signs of life could emerge from the surrounding landscape which was covered with dark gray ash and resembled the moon.
+It was difficult to imagine at the time that any signs of life could emerge from the surrounding landscape, which was covered with dark gray ash and resembled the moon.

 Not all rock dust is alike, however.
 Basalt stands out from other rock materials for its ability to balance overall soil health.
 Created through the cooling and solidification of dense viscous lava, basalt is the rock that underlies much of the Earth’s oceans.
 Some regions of the world are blessed with surface extrusions of basalt.
-Compared to volcanic rocks which are high in quartz, basalt weathers relatively quickly, which means that it begins to release nutrients to plants as soon as the roots make contact.
+Compared to volcanic rocks, which are high in quartz, basalt weathers relatively quickly.
+This means that it begins to release nutrients to plants as soon as the roots make contact.
 Additional nutrients become available with ongoing decomposition, thereby resulting in a steady flow of nutrients over time.

 Decades of Research

 The latest research focuses on rock dust’s ability to enhance the innate resistance of plants to a multitude of physical and biological stressors.
 Silicon (Si), which occurs naturally in volcanic basalt and is a key component of cell walls, strengthens stems and helps plants stand tall to capture more light and maximize photosynthesis.
 Silicon has also been identified as playing a particularly significant role in helping plants stay healthy and boosting their resistance to pests and disease.
-Plants that don’t have access to adequate silicon in the soil are stressed out, weak and unable to resist injuries caused by insects and pests.
+Plants that don’t have access to adequate silicon in the soil are stressed out, weak, and unable to resist injuries caused by insects and pests.

 Jian Feng Ma of the Faculty of Agriculture at Kagawa University in Japan cites extensive evidence to support the conclusion that silicon is “likely the only element able to enhance the resistance to multiple biotic and abiotic sources of stress.”
-Ma’s research shows that the beneficial effects of silicon are dependent on a plant’s ability to accumulate silicon in its stems, leaves and buds.
+Ma’s research shows that the beneficial effects of silicon are dependent on a plant’s ability to accumulate silicon in its stems, leaves, and buds.
 The more silicon in a plant’s shoots, the better its ability to resist the stresses that cause pests and diseases that lead to decreased crop health and vitality.

 Sounds relatively straightforward, right?
-After all, silicon is the second-most abundant element in the Earth’s crust after oxygen, and yet crops around the world show signs of silicon deficiency.
+After all, silicon is the second-most abundant element in the Earth’s crust after oxygen.
+And yet crops around the world show signs of silicon deficiency.
 The problem — and the potential solution — lies with the form of silicon that can be absorbed by plants.
 Only a small fraction of silicon in our agricultural soils is soluble and readily available for plant growth.